 Admissions & Aid

-According to the U.S. Department of Labor, employment for physicists is expected to have a 14% percent increase between 2016 and 2026.
+According to the U.S. Department of Labor, employment for physicists is expected to have a 14% increase between 2016 and 2026.
 Most career paths within the physics field require you to have a minimum degree of a bachelor’s.
 You develop skills and abilities that make you very marketable in a wide variety of jobs.

 Brooklyn College alumni with a degree in physics work as teacher’s aids, teachers, research assistants, software developers, and many more.